tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

       return signals_df
   ```

-* Now that two of the original algorithmic trading code snippets have been ported over, ask students how they would grab the backtesting code and place it into its own function.
+* Now that two of the original algorithmic trading code snippets have been ported over ask students how they would grab the backtesting code and place it into its own function.

   ```python
   def execute_backtest(signals_df):